melonTree68/melontree68.github.io/_drafts/axiom-of-choice.md

 - There does not exist a perfect generalization of the length of an interval to all subsets of $\RR$.
 (We will make that notion precise.)
 - Every finitely generated group possesses maximal subgroups.

-> One can search the internet for the (quite simple) definitions of a partial order, a total order, and a well order.
+> One can search the internet for the (quite simple) definitions of a partial order, a total order, and a well-order.
 {: .prompt-tip}

 <div class="theorem-box">